-A third consequence is after the non-compete contract has expired, the PE firm may find that it has groomed its next competitor.
+A third consequence is after the non-compete contract expired, the PE firm may have groomed its next competitor.
 After all, the CEO was one of the reasons the company wrote the investment check in the first place.
 These CEOs often come with outstanding reputations in their sectors.

-A more disturbing consequence is private equity partner impatience with the time demands to work with CEOs who do not "get" private equity dominated Boards of Directors.

-As PE Partners increasingly begrudge the time required to deal with Founder behavior, they start biasing investment decisions towards serial entrepreneurs.

-Serial entrepreneurs understand the rules of the game and have demonstrated ability to conform to those rules.
+A more disturbing consequence is private equity burn-out with the time demands to work with CEOs who do not "get" private equity dominated Boards of Directors.
+As PE Partners increasingly begrudge the time required to deal with CEO behavior, they start biasing investment decisions towards serial entrepreneurs.
+At least serial entrepreneurs understand the rules of the game and have demonstrated ability to conform to those rules.